5 Common Oil Service Questions Answered

 - Class IV: Synthetics that are built from the bottom up in the lab

-From a performance standpoint, synthetics can outperform their petroleum oil counterparts due to their more refined formulas, which better protect your engine from wear by keeping it cleaner than petroleum.
+Synthetics can outperform their petroleum oil counterparts due to their more refined formulas, which better protect your engine from wear by keeping it cleaner than petroleum.
 Like any product that's a little different, synthetic oil comes with skepticism.
 Some seal compatibility issues occurred with synthetic oils years ago.
 In other words, they had a tendency to leak, but not anymore.
 Synthetics also didn't allow engines to break in properly, but this was an issue of the past.
 Motorcycles often come filled with synthetics straight from the factory these days.
-You shouldn't shun synthetics altogether, but if the manufacturer of your machine recommends using conventional oil, you should probably stick with that.
+You shouldn't shun synthetics altogether, but if the manufacturer of your machine recommends using conventional oil, you should stick with that.

 5. Can Motor Oil Expire?

 Need to change the motor oil on your motorcycle?
-Watch the video below to learn how to change the oil on a Honda motorcycle.
+Watch the video below to learn how to change the oil on a Honda CBR 600.